Walt Longmire

-Longmire is title character of Walt Longmire Mysteries, a series of mystery novels first published in 2004.
+Longmire is the title character of Walt Longmire Mysteries, a series of western mystery novels first published in 2004.
 The novels were adapted into Longmire, a crime drama television series which premiered in 2012 and was developed by John Coveny and Hunt Baldwin.
-On the show, Longmire is portrayed by Australian actor Robert Taylor.
+Longmire is portrayed by Australian actor Robert Taylor.

 Walt Longmire Mysteries

-Walt Longmire's fictional biography
+Fictional biography

-Walt is a native of Durant, Wyoming, the county seat of fictional Absaroka County, named after the real-life Absaroka Native Americans, the Absaroka Range, and the 1930s effort to declare a U.S. state called Absaroka out of three existing states.
+Walt is a native of Durant, Wyoming, the county seat of fictional Absaroka County, named after the real-life Absaroka Native Americans, the Absaroka Range, and the 1930s effort to declare a U.S. state called Absaroka out of territory from three existing states.

-He attended the University of Southern California, where he played offensive lineman for the USC Trojans and graduated with a degree in English literature.
+Longmire attended the University of Southern California, where he played offensive lineman for the USC Trojans and graduated with a degree in English literature.
 He then served in the Marine Corps and completed boot camp at Marine Corps Recruit Depot Parris Island and Officer Candidates School at Marine Corps Base Quantico.
 He was assigned to the 1st Marine Division as a military police officer, and served in country at Tan Son Nhut Air Base during the Vietnam War.
 He served in the Marines for four years, and earned, among other decorations, the Navy Cross, Silver Star, Bronze Star, and Purple Heart.
 After serving in Vietnam, Walt spent six weeks assigned as security at Johnston Atoll.

 Upon his discharge from the Marines, Walt spent some time working at an oil rig in Anchorage, Alaska, before returning home to Wyoming, where he was hired by Sheriff Lucian Connally as a deputy sheriff in 1972.
 Walt was elected as the Absaroka County Sheriff after Lucian all but threw the race and decided to retire.